quantized-time/Fun-Stuff/README.md

 DynamixResources: A collection of stuff I found very useful during my tenure as Project Member, Dynamix (I made a promise to myself that I will only put up stuff that I have done properly, so that I have a solid idea of whether it is actually good or not).
 Of course, this won't include the official material. <br><br>

-math_thingies: A collection of anything I find interesting in math, which will probably include nice integrals or other nice questions.
+Mathingies: A collection of anything I find interesting in math, which will probably include nice integrals or other nice questions. <br><br>

+Oppurtunities: A list of things to look out for